Sky Airline

-Sky Airline, styled as SꓘY, is an airline based at Comodoro Arturo Merino Benítez International Airport in Santiago, Chile.
+Sky Airline, styled as SꓘY, is an airline based at Arturo Merino Benítez International Airport in Santiago, Chile.
 It is the second largest airline in the country behind flag-carrier LATAM Airlines and the first airline to operate under a low-cost model in the country.
-It serves international routes to Argentina, Brazil, Peru and Uruguay.
+It serves international routes to Argentina, Brazil, Colombia, Peru and Uruguay.
 It also operates charter flights in Chile and South America and domestic flights within Peru.